-The 70 is the smallest and entry model of the Mantsinen material handlers with the range extending to 90, 120, 160 and 200.
+The 70 is the second smallest model of the Mantsinen material handlers with the range extending to 90, 120, 160, 200 and 300.
 The ‘70’ reflects the nominal weight of the machine subject to specification but is invariably heavier than this.
 This size of crane is generally a watershed in material handlers as this is where cranes designed for industrial purposes ‘top-out’ as the weight and reach in industrial applications can be handled by most machines up to this size.

 Mantsinen are slightly different in that all of their cranes are built for port use.
 There is a wide held belief that port cranes can undertake industrial applications but the vice-versa is does not always apply.
 A typical example of this is that all cabs are made from stainless steel as standard steel at small gauge will be the first to show the effect of a brine environment.